jenncash29/Rhode-Health-Insurance-Project/README.md

 # Insights Deep-Dive
+**The following key metrics were used to the evaluate the performance of the campaigns.**

+1. **Click through Rate (CTR):** The percent of people who see a campaign and click on the associated link.
+2. **Cost per Click (CPC):** The average dollars spent per click on people who see a campaign and click on the associated link.
+3. **Signup Rate:** The percent of people who see a campaign and subsequently sign up for a Row Health plan.
+4. **Cost per Signup:** The average dollars spent in order to acquire a signup from each campaign.

 ### Click through Rate (CTR)
 - Across categories, Health for All and Benefit Updates performed nearly 3-4x better than the average CTR at 36% and 22%, respectively.
 - Within the two categories with high CTR, product promotion-based campaigns had relatively low CTR (0% and 7%).